LiorSinai/liorsinai.github.io/_posts/2020-08-27-secant-mercator.md

 The logarithms again had to be painstakingly calculated through approximation calculations.
 Napier did this using a kinetic framework.
 While this idea may be unusual today, it has to do with how Napier originally visualised logarithms.[^Napier]
-His final table related numbers to logarithms and their sines.
-Here is an example:
+His final table related numbers to logarithms and their sines.[^correction] Here is an example:
 <figure class="post-figure">
 <img class="img-80"
     src="/assets/posts/secant-mercator/Napiertable.png"